Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 As a final and very different example, we note that we originally conceived the self-reinforcing mechanism as a model of forest fires gaining intensity as they burn trees but losing intensity as they traverse gaps in forest cover \cite{rednerWIP}.
 We explore this idea that cascades can deviate from universal classes when they can be amplified or attenuated as they spread.

+SRC shares conceptual similarities with other models accounting for popularity-driven nature of many cascades, using self-exciting point processes \cite{notarmuzi2021percolation} or competition between cascades \cite{gleeson2014competition}.
+Cascade models based on these mechanisms can help explain two different universality classes, $\tau =3/2$ and $\tau =2$ \cite{notarmuzi2021percolation}, and interpolate between \cite{gleeson2014competition}.

-More generally, SRCs are a cascade perspective on killed branching random walks where certain results are known for its critical point in a continuous limit \cite{kesten1978branching} and bounds on its critical behavior in the discrete case \cite{aidekon2013precise}.
-Here, we provide an exact recursive solution, closed-form expressions for the expected cascade sizes and their critical point, and offer other new avenues of mathematical analyses.
-Beyond theoretical contributions, our results illustrate how diverse scaling exponents can easily be observed in cascades.
+More generally, SRC are a cascade perspective on killed branching random walks where certain results are known for its critical point in a continuous limit \cite{kesten1978branching} and bounds on its critical behavior in the discrete case \cite{aidekon2013precise}.
+Here, we provide exact recursive solutions, static closed-form expressions for the expected cascade sizes and their critical point, and a dynamic analysis of cascade intensity.
+Beyond theoretical contributions, our results illustrate how diverse scaling exponents can easily be observed in cascades and we provide estimates for the exponents produced by SRC.

 \paragraph*{\textbf{Recursive solution}}